land-systems/land-systems.github.io/content/_index.md

         filename: mango.jpg
       text: |
         <br>

-        Our research focuses on how land use and more broadly land systems can contribute to sustainability.
+        Our research focuses on how land use and more broadly land systems can contribute to sustainability.  <br>
         We study land use transitions, i.e. non-linear land use dynamics at broad scale such as forest transitions and emergence of land use frontiers; linkages between globalization and land use including how supply chain transparency and interventions can halt deforestation; theories of land system change; and social-ecological feedbacks.

   - block: collection